register

 “The biggest wake-up call of all” is “the data around mental health, and we know mental health affects people so profoundly,” he noted.
 It affects the people around them.
 It means that it’s difficult for you to work, to enjoy life, to go on holidays, to care for others, to run your relationships, and it also makes people turn to substances, to alcohol, to other things, to help bear that burden.

-In reimagining healthcare, Health Industry HubTM is the ONLY one-stop-hub uniting the diversity of Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.
-The exclusive leadership and influencer podcasts and vodcasts offer unparalleled insights and add immense value to our breaking news coverage.
+In reimagining healthcare across the entire patient journey, Health Industry HubTM is the only one-stop-hub uniting the diversity of the Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.

 The Health Industry HubTM content is copyright protected.
 Access is available under individual user licenses.
 Please click here to subscribe and visit T&Cs here.

-Health Industry Hub | October 23, 2024 |
+Health Industry Hub | February 6, 2025 |

 More